Jack Tobin (anthropologist)

-Jack Adair Tobin, Ph.D.
-(June 15, 1920 – June 18, 2010) was an American anthropologist who devoted much of his life to the people of the Republic of the Marshall Islands.
+Jack Adair Tobin (June 15, 1920 – June 18, 2010) was an American anthropologist who devoted much of his life to the people of the Republic of the Marshall Islands.

 Tobin served in the United States Navy during World War II and was a survivor of the Attack on Pearl Harbor on December 7, 1941.
-He enrolled at the University of Hawaii following the end of World War II, earning a bachelor's degree in anthropology.
-He studied under Dr. Leonard Mason, a leading specialist on Micronesia, who instilled Tobin's interest in the Marshall Islands.
+He enrolled at the University of Hawaiʻi following the end of World War II, earning a bachelor's degree in anthropology.
+He studied under Leonard Mason, a leading specialist on Micronesia, who instilled Tobin's interest in the Marshall Islands.

 In the early 1950s, Tobin attended a research trip to Arno Atoll.
 He became a district anthropologist for the Marshall Islands, then part of the Trust Territory of the Pacific Islands, shortly after the Arno research trip.
 He left the Marshalls and completed his doctorate in anthropology from the University of California, Berkeley.
 He returned to the Marshall Islands, where he worked as a community development officer.

-Tobin moved to Honolulu, Hawaii, upon his retirement.
-In 2002, he released his best known book, Stories from the Marshall Islands.
-This book is a collection of stories gathered by District Anthropologist Jack A. Tobin who was assigned as district anthropologist for the Marshall Islands District during the US Administrative tenure of the UN mandated Micronesian Strategic Trust Territory.
-It is a collection of stories from local experts with background information on each storyteller.
-Anthropologist Tobin walks us into the life of Marshallese historians in the form of actual people as they reflected the written word of an orally defined culture where oral tradition triumphs in relaying epistemology.
-Anthropologist Tobin provides stories about beginnings, stories about animals, stories about evil spirits and flying women, and stories of historical events.
-In Stories from the Marshall Islands, Tobin seeks to reminds us that oral history is worth preserving and thus serves a solid basis as a method of understanding that is shared in both indigenous and western academic settings.
-Tobin comes to the conclusion that the belief structures of pre-contact Marshallese and that of other indigenous pacific societies are strikingly similar.